ggesm/cse15l-lab-reports/lab5.md

 **EdStem Post**

-What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?
+What environment are you using (computer, operating system, web browser, terminal/editor, and so on)? <br />
 Macbook Pro 2020, macOS Big Sur Ver 11.7.6, using VSCode for editor and terminal